Are all Fender-style guitars Partscasters?

 Chic

-Nile Rodgers’ Chic has many well-known Disco hits, but it’s perhaps his work as a producer and writer that he is best known for.
+Nile Rodgers’ Chic is famous for its many iconic Disco hits, but it’s his work as a producer and songwriter that has truly solidified his legacy.

-Producing Madonna, Sister Sledge, David Bowie, Diana Ross, Daft Punk, Duran Duran, and Stevie Ray Vaughan, Nile is a legend in the business.
+He’s worked with Madonna, Sister Sledge, David Bowie, Diana Ross, Daft Punk, Duran Duran, and SRV, making Nile a true legend in the music industry.

 Eric Clapton